arasharn/CarND-Vehicle-Detection/writeup.md

 * Histogram bins: 32
 * Classifier: Linear SVC

-It should be noticed that data was standardized (mean zero with standard deviation of 1) by using `sklearn.StandarScaler()` in cell 12.
-I also spliced the data to training (80%) and test (20%) sets in cell 11 to validate the model that gives the accuracy of 99.16%
+It should be noticed that data was standardized (mean zero with standard deviation of 1) by using `sklearn.StandarScaler()` in cell 7 (and also 5).
+I also spliced the data to training (80%) and test (20%) sets in cell 6 to validate the model that gives the accuracy of 99.16%

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Initially multiple windows were defined and then feature extraction was done for each of the windows in each image to see if any car is in them.
-This part can be found on cells 15 and 16.
+This part can be found on cells 12 and 14.
 The hyper parameter over lap (`xy_overlap`) and scaler (`scaler `) were chosen try an error.
-Also, the rest of the parameters were chosen based on fitting different combination on cell 10.
+Also, the rest of the parameters were chosen based on fitting different combination on cell 5.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Initially multiple windows were defined and then feature extraction was done for each of the windows in each image to see if any car is in them.
-This part can be found on cells 15 and 16.
+This part can be found on cells 16 through and 18.
 The hyper parameter over lap (`xy_overlap`) and scaler (`scaler `) were chosen try an error.
 Here is the results, using the test images:

 ![alt text][image3]

-Later for combining the results of multiple boxes in an image, reduce false positives, a heat map was implemented with a threshold  and the function `label()` from `scipy.ndimage.measurements` was used to find where the cars we (cell 20). with step by step process:
+Later for combining the results of multiple boxes in an image, reduce false positives, a heat map was implemented with a threshold  and the function `label()` from `scipy.ndimage.measurements` was used to find where the cars we (cells 18 and 19). with step by step process:

 And this images shows the final results: